Skip to main content

 Create effective soundtracks.
 Deliberately

-My social media bio simply says ‘I mix sound, I write about stuff, I ride motorcycles.’
-Because I’m passionate about all three of those.
+My social media bio simply says ‘I produce sound, I write about stuff, I ride motorcycles.’
+Because I’m passionate about all three.

 I’ve ridden bikes on the road since I was 16 years old.
 When I ride, it’s therapy.
 I think of nothing but the road ahead and my relationship to it – at 70 mph I could touch the tarmac with my foot, it’s that close and that real.
 Cornering on a motorbike takes unconscious competence to another level: managing power, balance, braking and grip has a part of my brain working that I can’t directly access.
 You might say it was instinctive, but of course, that’s not true.
 I practiced diligently and I practiced regularly.
 Practice makes progress, makes permanent.

 Mixing a busy feature film, or a live sports Outside Broadcast, has similar qualities to riding a motorcycle safely at speed: there’s a lot about feel and touch and emotion involved.
-All of which is virtually impossible to define and describe – and trust me, I and many others better qualified than me, have tried.
-But these sensitivities develop when you practice using correct technique.
+Terms that are virtually impossible to define and describe – and many have tried.
+But these sensitivities certainly do develop when you practice using correct technique.

 “Mainstream filmmaking needs to acknowledge that what we hear should influence what we see, just as much as what we see should influence what we hear.
 Sound is too powerful to always play the caboose.”